COSI-Lab/book/src/infrastructure/vms.md

 ## dubsdot

-> deprecated: In the interm all new websevices should be deployed to [dubsdot2](#dubsdot2).
+> deprecated: In the interim all new websevices should be deployed to [dubsdot2](#dubsdot2).
 Existing dubsdot services should be rebuilt and migrated.

 _updated: Sept 18th 2022_